tmerr/adele/README.md

 =========

 Let's start with a couple definitions:
-`intbits(x, y) -> binarystring`:  a function that takes a nonnegative integer x and converts it to a y-bit binary string.
-`⊕`: an operator that concatenates two binary strings.
+`intbits(x, y) -> binarystring`:  a function that takes a nonnegative integer x and converts it to a y-bit binary string `⊕`: an operator that concatenates two binary strings.

 #####Message prefix